-The long-buried story of three extraordinary female journalists who permanently shattered the barriers to women covering war
+The long buried story of three extraordinary female journalists who permanently shattered the official and cultural barriers to women covering war.

-In You Don’t Belong Here, Elizabeth Becker uses these women’s work and lives to illuminate the Vietnam War from the 1965 American buildup, the expansion into Cambodia, and the American defeat and its aftermath.
-Arriving herself in the last years of the war, Becker writes as a historian and a witness of the times.
+In You Don’t Belong Here, Elizabeth Becker uses these women’s work and lives to illuminate the Vietnam War from the 1965 American buildup, through the Tet Offensive, the expansion into Cambodia, the American defeat and its aftermath.
+Arriving herself in the last years of the war, Elizabeth writes as an historian and a witness to what these women accomplished.